-Thirty-two first-year educators from Kansas are being recognized for their outstanding teaching skills through the 2020 Kansas Horizon Award program.
+TOPEKA — Thirty-two first-year educators from Kansas are being recognized for their outstanding teaching skills through the 2021 Kansas Horizon Award program.

 The program is a regional competition with four regions corresponding to the state’s U.S. congressional districts.
 Four elementary and four secondary classroom teachers may be selected for the award from each region.

-As recipients of the Kansas Horizon Award, these educators are invited to join KEEN, a network of educators from around the state who have been formally recognized for exemplary performance.
+As recipients of the Kansas Horizon Award, these educators are invited to join the Kansas Exemplary Educators Network (KEEN), a network of educators from around the state who have been formally recognized for exemplary performance.
 Members of KEEN have an opportunity to network with other outstanding educators and participate in several professional development programs throughout the year.

 Questions about this page contact:

 The Kansas State Department of Education does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities. (more information...)

 To accommodate people with disabilities, on request, auxiliary aides and services will be provided and reasonable modifications to policies and programs will be made.
 To request accommodations or for more information please contact the Office of General Counsel at email@example.com or by 785-296-3201.